 Similar comparisons for monthly precipitation totals are provided in Figures 13 (bar plots per stations) and 14 (scatter plots per month).
-The analysis of the monthly values highlights a rather good match between rain gauges and radar estimations in January to April as well as from September to December for all stations.
-Large radar overestimations are observed in the spring and summer period (May to August).
+The analysis of the monthly values highlights a rather good match between rain gauges and radar estimations in January to May as well as November and December for all stations.
+Large radar overestimations are observed in the summer months (June to August), while radar underestimations can be noted for September.